Music

 Extra-Curricular

 We have a very successful School Band and Choir.
-We hold 3 concerts each year in November, January and March.
-Our January concert (Debut Night) features our Y7 students who perform on the instruments that they have been learning as well as a class song.
-Our other concerts are based on themes such as ‘Magic’ and ‘Music of the Night’.
-Each year in July we also hold a Giant Orchestra Day in our Sports Hall with over 200 musicians from the local area getting together to perform a variety of orchestral works.
+We hold at least 2 concerts each year in November and March.
+Each year in July we also hold a Giant Orchestra Day in our Sports Hall with over 200 musicians from the local area getting together to perform a variety of orchestral works (please contact school if you would like your child to participate in this).
 Our choir regularly visits local Care Homes and we have performed in a local Choir Festival.
-We also regularly take our students to concerts and shows in London and Nottingham including the Halle Orchestra’s ‘Harry Potter Concert’, ‘We Will Rock You’ and ‘Chicago’.
+We also regularly take our students to concerts and shows in London and Nottingham including the BBC Philharmonic with saxophonist Jess Gillam, ‘We Will Rock You’ and ‘Chicago’.